By Boyce Thompson

 Plan 498-4 is functional, livable, and stylish.

-The MODA-57 plan (plan 498-4 above) by Coates Design provides an even more updated look at Mid-Century Modern design.
+This house design (above) provides an even more updated look at mid century modern design.
 A flat roof and clerestory windows clearly references the style.
 So do horizontal stonework, rafters that extend from outside to inside, and unbroken window expanses.
 The plan also sensibly divides public and private interior spaces.
 The entry is actually indoor/outdoor corridor that cuts the plan in half – separating a bedroom wing from the public realm – even as it provides a view through the house to backyard.
 A secluded master guest suite takes its place just beyond the entry.
 The room could also be used as an office or library.

-One reason why Mid-Century Modern homes are enjoying a renaissance is because they are mostly ranch plans.
+One reason why mid century modern home plans are enjoying a renaissance is because they are mostly ranch house plans.
 One-story living appeals to aging baby boomers who have decided they’d prefer not to climb the stairs.
 It’s sometimes difficult to make a ranch plan pencil out in urban markets with land selling for such a premium.
 But the trade off, a smaller house, may be well worth the sacrifice given the great interior details, outdoor connections, and aesthetic joy this type of plan provides.